THANHTINHSHR/DWH-Stock-BigData/README.md

      ```

 2. **Set Up Secret Variables**
-   - Add your environment secrets to each file in the `secret-tmp/` folder.
+   - Fill in environment variables in each file under `secret-tmp/`.
    - Then copy the generated `values-secret.yaml` files into the corresponding folders under `helm-chart/`.(Except `project-env-chart`)
     ![Secret tmp](images/secret-tmp.png)